MJAlexander/blogdown-website/content/about.md

 A full CV can be found [here](/pdf/cv.pdf).

 I am on sabbatical for the 2024-2025 academic year.
+I am an Academic Visitor at Nuffield College from January 2025.